nmayhall/DBF.jl/README.md

 Transforms $H$ so that a computational basis state $|\psi\rangle$ becomes its ground state, minimizing $\langle\psi|H|\psi\rangle$.
 Uses an $n$-body Z-projector approximation to $|\psi\rangle\langle\psi|$ as the source operator.
 Supports:

+- Both Pauli-sum backends: pass a `PauliSum` or a `SparsePauliVector` (one shared algorithm; the flat-storage backend dispatches to specialized commutator/matvec/pt2 kernels and fuses truncation into the rotation merge)
 - Adjustable projector body order (`n_body=1` to `6`)
 - Separate `operator_truncation` and `gradient_truncation` strategies (any `TruncationStrategy`)
 - Automatic truncation error tracking via `CorrectionAccumulator`
-- PT2 energy corrections at each macro-iteration
+- Optional PT2 energy corrections at each macro-iteration (`compute_pt2=true`)
 - JLD2 checkpointing (`checkfile` kwarg)

+Rotation order is deterministic: generators are applied in descending gradient magnitude, with exact ties broken by the generator's $(z, x)$ identity, so runs are reproducible and backend-independent.

 ### ADAPT Optimization (`adapt`)